apache/doris/docs/en/docs/ecosystem/udf/java-user-defined-function.md

 At present, Java UDF is still in the process of continuous development, so some features are **not completed**.
 1. Complex data types (HLL, bitmap) are not supported.
 2. Memory management and statistics of JVM and Doris have not been unified.
+3. The udf of char type needs to use the String type when creating a function.
+4. Due to the problem that the jvm loads classes with the same name, do not use multiple classes with the same name as udf implementations at the same time.
+If you want to update the udf of a class with the same name, you need to restart be to reload the classpath.